Drift estimation for rough processes under small noise asymptotic : QMLE approach: Numerical simulation

-Comparing with the behaviour of the Trajectory Fitting Estimator studied in \cite{gloterDriftEstimationRough2025}, we see that the TFE estimator exhibits a more stable behaviour and does not necessitate the choice of a tuning parameter like $k$.
-On the other hand, the asymptotic variance of the QMLE estimator tends to be smaller, in particular for large values of $T$.
+Comparing with the behaviour of the Trajectory Fitting Estimator studied in \cite{gloterDriftEstimationRough2025}, we see that the TFE estimator exhibits a {\revarn more stable behaviour.
+Its performance is almost independent of the sampling step, and its implementation does not require to choose a tuning parameter like $k$.} On the other hand, the asymptotic variance of the QMLE estimator {\revarn is} smaller, in particular for large values of $T$. {\revarn This is consistent with the efficiency of the QMLE as discussed in Remark \ref{R : Fisher}.}

-{ The Tables \ref{T : T 1 n 100 alpha095}--\ref{T : T 50 n 2500 alpha095} are displaying the results for $\alpha=0.95$.
-In this smoother case, the choice of $k$ seems to be a less critical issue than when $\alpha=0.8$.
-On the other hand results for $\alpha=0.6$ which corresponds to a rough situation encountered in finance shows less stability of the estimator with respect to the choice of $k$ (see Tables \ref{T : T 1 n 100 alpha060}--\ref{T : T 50 n 2500 alpha060}).}
+{\modar Tables \ref{T : T 1 n 100 alpha095New}--\ref{T : T 50 n 5000 alpha095New} display the results for $\alpha=0.95$.
+In this smoother case, the choice of $k$ appears to be a less critical than when $\alpha=0.8$.
+In contrast, results for $\alpha=0.6$, which corresponds to a rougher situation encountered in finance, show less stability of the estimator with respect to the choice of $k$ (see Tables \ref{T : T 1 n 100 alpha06New}--\ref{T : T 50 n 5000 alpha060New}).}